MyoHub/myosuite/docs/source/challenge-doc.rst

     - Hand passing error measures the distance between the MPL and the object

-    - Object position has 7 dimension because it is defined as a "`freejoint <https://mujoco.readthedocs.io/en/stable/XMLreference.html#body-freejoint>`__"
+    - Object position has 7 dimension as it is defined by a "`freejoint <https://mujoco.readthedocs.io/en/stable/XMLreference.html#body-freejoint>`__"